reml-group/fortisavqa/README.md

 If you find our dataset or code useful, please cite our work:

 ```
+@article{ma2025fortisavqa,
+  title={FortisAVQA and MAVEN: a Benchmark Dataset and Debiasing Framework for Robust Multimodal Reasoning},
+  author={Ma, Jie and Gao, Zhitao and Chai, Qi and Liu, Jun and Wang, Pinghui and Tao, Jing and Su, Zhou},
+  journal={arXiv preprint arXiv:2504.00487},
+  year={2025}
+}

 @inproceedings{malook,
   title={Look, Listen, and Answer: Overcoming Biases for Audio-Visual Question Answering},
   author={Ma, Jie and Hu, Min and Wang, Pinghui and Sun, Wangchun and Song, Lingyun and Pei, Hongbin and Liu, Jun and Du, Youtian},